 Here are some of the best neighborhoods in Lafayette, LA:

-Being the second largest university in the state, The University of Louisiana at Lafayette gives this neighborhood an urban, bustling college feel.
+Being the second largest university in the state, The University of Louisiana at Lafayette gives the surrounding area a quirky, bustling college-town feel.
 According to The Princeton Review’s 2018 edition of “The Best 382 Colleges,” this university is among the top 15% of the nation’s four-year colleges for undergraduate education.
-Due to its large student population (nearly 20,000), the area is mostly made up of renters and apartment complexes.
+Due to its large student population (nearly 20,000), the immediate area is mostly made up of renters and apartment complexes.
+A small but highly desirable subdivision called Arbolada is nestled into campus, populated largely by old-line local families and wealthy professors.

-Once a neighborhood for freed slaves, Freetown Port Rico has recently been named a historic district on the National Register of Historic Places.
-Bounded by East University Avenue, Taft Street and Lucille Avenue, the neighborhood dates all the way back to the Civil War era.
-Since Freetown Port Rico has been named to the register, property owners with structures more than 50 years old can qualify for a 20-40 percent tax credit when making renovations.
+Once a neighborhood for freed slaves, Freetown-Port Rico has recently been named a historic district on the National Register of Historic Places.
+Bounded by East University Avenue, Taft Street and Lucille Avenue, the neighborhood dates all the way back to the Civil War era, when the population was under 1,000 people.
+Since Freetown-Port Since Freetown Port Rico has been named to the register, property owners with structures more than 50 years old can qualify for a 20 – 40 percent tax credit when making renovations.
 Residents love Freetown Port Rico for its eclectic, welcoming atmosphere.

 Traditional Neighborhood Developments

-Traditional Neighborhood Developments (TNDs) incorporate a variety of land and house types in a defined area.
-Striving to be pedestrian friendly over vehicle centric, this planning system offers a network of paths, streets and lanes to provide residents the option of walking or biking to destinations.
-It aims to create communities that accommodate residential homes, commercial buildings and educational facilities within close proximities.
+Traditional Neighborhood Developments (TNDs) incorporate a variety of land and house types as well as commercial development in a defined area.
+Striving to be pedestrian-friendly over vehicle-centric, this planning system offers a network of paths, streets and lanes to provide residents the option of walking or biking to destinations.
+It aims to create communities that accommodate residential homes, commercial buildings and educational facilities all within close proximity to each other.

 Lafayette offers several TNDs with lots of personality: